openrport/openrport/docs/client-auth.md

 Make sure no other auth option is enabled.
 Reload rportd to activate the changes.
 Quite simple.
 Now you can run a client using the username `rport` and the password `a-strong-password12345`.
 It can be done in two ways:
-1. Use a command arg: `rport:a-strong-password12345`
+1. Use a command arg: `--auth rport:a-strong-password12345`
 2. Enter the following line to the client config(`rport.config`) in the `[client]` section.
 ```
 auth = "rport:a-strong-password12345"